BlogDestinationsBest Time to Hike the Tour du Mont Blanc in 2026

 October

-With most mountain huts closed until June, less sunlight, and more rain, October may not be the best month to attempt the Tour du Mont Blanc.
+With most mountain huts closed for the season, less sunlight, and more rain, October may not be the best month to attempt the Tour du Mont Blanc.
 However, the autumn colours painting the scenery really bring the true wonder of this epic long-distance route to life.

 Average Temperature: High 17℃/Low 5℃